opendatasoft/codelibrary/content/generators/comparison-generator/1/index.md

 ---

 Inspired by the listing generator, this version will help you build a comparison dashboard.
-Customize it by editing a few settings in the code, and decide to compare 2 values from one field, or from a serie of fields, such as territory-subterritory or categories-subcategories-products.
+Customize it by editing a few settings in the code, and decide to compare 2 values from one field, or from a serie of fields, such as territory-subterritory or category-subcategory.